wp-plugins/gpx2graphics/readme.txt

 == Upgrade Notice ==

+= 0.2 =
+* Fixed bug with multiple Google Maps in 1 blogpost

+= 0.1 =
-This is the first version of the plugin
+* This is the first version of the plugin

 == Frequently Asked Questions ==